 Think men are immune?
 Think again.
 Men, with heart disease, who do NOT take vacations were 32% more likely to die from a heart attack than those that took vacations.

-it can literally save your life.
+Vacations can save your life!

 Happy and healthy travels,